Dassault Mirage 2000: Differences between variants

-Enhancements to offensive systems included a datalink for the targeting of MICA EM missiles, the addition of the Damocles forward-looking infrared (FLIR) targeting pod, and a newer, more stealthy Thales RDY-2 all-weather synthetic aperture radar with moving target indicator capability, which also grants the aircraft improved air-to-ground capability.
-The avionics were further updated with higher resolution color displays, an optional Topsight helmet-mounted display, and the addition of the modular data-processing unit designed for the Rafale.
+Due to the UAEs request for additional Mirage capabilities, new enhancements to offensive systems included a forward-looking infrared (FLIR) targeting pod, integration of a variety of Air To Ground munitions and a newer more stealthy Thales RDY-2 all-weather synthetic aperture radar with moving target indicator capability, which also grants the aircraft SAR mapping capabilities.
+The avionics were further updated with higher resolution color displays, and the addition of the modular data-processing unit designed for the Rafale.
 A new Thales Totem 3000 inertial navigation system with ring laser gyroscope and GPS capability were added, providing much greater accuracy, higher reliability, and shorter alignment time than the older ULISS 52 navigation system it replaced.
-Other upgrades included the addition of an on-board oxygen generation system for the pilot and an ICMS 3 digital countermeasures suite.
+Other upgrades included the addition of an onboard oxygen generation system for the pilot and an ICMS Mk3 digital countermeasures suite for the HAF 2000-5Mk2s.

 Operational history

 France

 The first aircraft entered service in July 1984.
 The first operational squadron was formed during the same year, the 50th anniversary of the French Air Force.
 About 124 Mirage 2000Cs were obtained by the AdA.

 French Mirage 2000s were used during the Gulf War, where they flew high-altitude air defence for USAF U-2 spy aircraft, as well as in UN and NATO air operations during the Bosnian War and the Kosovo War.
 During Operation Deliberate Force, on 30 August 1995, one Mirage 2000D was shot down over Bosnia by a 9K38 Igla shoulder-launched missile fired by air defence units of the Army of Republika Srpska, prompting efforts to obtain improved defensive systems.
-Both crew members were captured and later released through mediation of Federal Republic of Yugoslavia.
+Both crew members were captured and later released through mediation with the Federal Republic of Yugoslavia.

 French Mirage 2000Ds later served with the International Security Assistance Force during the conflict in Afghanistan in 2001–2002, operating in close conjunction with international forces and performing precision attacks with laser-guided bombs.
 In the summer of 2007, after the Dassault Rafale fighters had been removed from the theater of operations, three French Mirage 2000s were deployed to Afghanistan in support of NATO troops.

 The Mirage 2000 is being replaced in French service by the Dassault Rafale, which became operational with the French Air Force in June 2006.

 French Mirage 2000s were committed to enforcing the no-fly zone in Libya as part of Opération Harmattan in 2011.

 On 14 April 2018, four French Mirage 2000-5Fs participated in a joint military operation against the Syrian government with the UK and U.S. during the Syrian Civil War.

-Egypt

-Egypt became the first export customer of the Mirage 2000 when it ordered 20 aircraft in December 1981.
-The $890 million order encompassed 16 single-seat Mirage 2000EMs and four two-seat Mirage 2000BMs, as well as options for 20 more aircraft.
-The aircraft were delivered between June 1986 and January 1988.
-One was lost in a training accident.
+On 9 March 2024, two French Mirage 2000-5Fs participated in the downing of two Houthi drones over the Red Sea in support of Operation Prosperity Guardian marking the first French aerial victories since World War II.
+On 6 June 2024, French President Emmanuel Macron announced France would provide Mirage 2000 jets and training to Ukraine to counter increased Russian aggression in Kharkiv region.